The Best Nike Gear to Wear Camping

 8. Waterproof Footwear

 Tip: Tying and untying hiking shoes around the campsite can be a hassle.
-Bring a pair of flip flops or slides for comfort and convenience when hanging out around the tent or camper.
+Bring a pair of flip-flops or slides for comfort and convenience when hanging out around the tent or caravan.

 Words by Jennifer Davis-Flynn